edytawrobel/chitter-challenge/README.md

 # Chitter Challenge

-### Task
+A little Twitter clone that will allow the users to post messages to a public stream.

-The task this weekend is to write a little Twitter clone that will allow the users to post messages to a public stream.
 It was requested that it satisfy the following user stories:

 ```
 As a Maker